 30th April, 2017: Data curation is defined as the active and ongoing management of data throughout its life cycle such that it can be reused by scholars and researchers.
 The process of data curation broadly involves managing, describing and preserving data.
 Long before the digital revolution of the 21st century, natural history museums and libraries were centers of scientific data, where data was stored in the form of physical specimens, archives and printed research materials.
-The word curation meaning ‘to care’ emerged from museums and libraries where it carried emphasis on protection, amelioration and contextualization.
+The word curation meaning ‘to care’ emerged from museums and libraries where it signified emphasis on protection, amelioration and contextualization.

 The 21st century digital revolution fulfilled the need felt by scholars, researchers, librarians and museum curators to preserve data for long term usage and access.
 It provided the platform for data-intensive research and solved the problem of data deluge.
 This period witnessed several significant strands of early computational research in humanities including the development of indices, annotated linguistic corpora, and digitally encoded texts.
 In simpler terms, data began to be prepared, collected, organized, and maintained in data sets.

-One of the challenges of data curation is the exchange and re-use of richly interpretive data over digital platforms.
+One of the challenges of data curation is the exchange and reuse of richly interpretive data over digital platforms.
 Scholars or researchers are sometimes interested in the interpretation of a particular work from the conducting researcher’s point of view or other critiques, hence in case of many layers of interpretation, the compilation of various secondary readings, emendations and commentary tends to hold relatively higher importance than the generated final document.
-Other challenges involved in curation of survey data is skill sets, education, training and institutional support.
+Other challenges involved in curation of survey data include skill sets, education, training and institutional support.
 The required skills for curation should comprise knowledge of methods and designs, policy documents, standards, metadata and project management.
 The challenge of educating and training professionals is to attain the required equilibrium between the theoretical, practical and technical know-how of data collection.

-In the current landscape, the most critical challenge is to set-up or bring together organisations, Research Centers, Libraries, IT organisations and institutional repositories to promote sharing of information and data.
-There are a number of centers that already exist, however, owing to data privacy, copyrights over research work and related material and lack of funding, there hasn’t been enough amalgamation of thoughts and ideas.
+In the current landscape, the most critical challenge is to set-up or bring together organisations, research centers, libraries, IT organisations and institutional repositories to promote sharing of information and data.
+There are a number of centers that already exist, however, owing to data privacy, copyrights over research work, and related material and lack of funding, there hasn’t been enough amalgamation of thoughts and ideas.

 A platform needs to be set up, connecting students, faculty, researchers, government and their research materials with data sets, analysis and presentation tools and other curation services.
 The aim should be to converge on technically and financially sustainable requirements for digital scholarship.